tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * Software security is not a new field, but it has recently exploded in demand and will continue to be a critical part of the software development lifecycle.
 Security is not just left to the security team in the software world.
 In reality, the security of a system is the sum of its technical and human aspects, and every person in an organization should be working towards the goal of higher security.

 * Typically, organizations will have dedicated security teams continuously vetting and testing software and operations.
 This does not mean you are off the hook!
-As engineers, you are the first, and often, the only line of defense standing between a hacker and your trophies.
+As engineers, you are the first—and often, only—line of defense standing between a hacker and your trophies.
 When developing software, you should be taking security very seriously, integrating it from the ground up.

 Briefly discuss the Ethereum DAO hack: